LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 The opposite of `static` in C would be `extern`.
-This specifies external linkage. extern is like making a global object that is declared in the header file that later gets defined in the source file to be passed around.
+This specifies external linkage.
+Extern is like making a global object that is declared in the header file that later gets defined in the source file to be passed around.
 It is a way to extend the visibility to many source files.
-By default functions are extern in the header file hence why you define them in the source file.
+By default, functions are extern in the header file hence why you define them in the source file.
 You can of course define extern variables, but caution should be used with them.
 NASA says if two extern variables have the same name, but different types it can create undefined behavior.
 Just make sure that extern objects are unique.